Frequently Asked Questions

+Long Finance's London Accord, an agreement among investment researchers to share environmental, social and governance research with policy-makers and the public, began in 2005.
+From 2005 to 2007, the initiative was focused on bringing out a joint piece of 'open source' investment research on climate change, the 2007, 780 page, London Accord report.
 London Accord discussions, particularly from 2007, led to the publication of Professor Michael Mainelli and Bob Giffords' book “The Road To Long Finance: A Systems View Of The Credit Scrunch” in 2009.
 It laid out a provocative analysis of the financial crisis in an attempt to widen the debate and to look at ways of re-thinking aspects of the financial system.
-The book was the catalyst for establishing the Long Finance initiative, which aims to improve society’s understanding and use of finance over the long-term.
+Work on the book was the catalyst for establishing the Long Finance initiative more permanently and aiming to improve society’s understanding and use of finance over the long-term.

-Long Finance hosts roundtable events, conferences and seminars; publishes research and thought-pieces from experts in financial services; and runs four programmes which focus on different aspects of the financial system from different perspectives.
+Long Finance hosts roundtable events, conferences and seminars; publishes research and thought-pieces from experts in financial services; promotes a sense of community; and runs four programmes which group different aspects of the financial system.

 Long Finance has four major objectives: